kentavv/haimer_probe/README.md

 * KEY_RIGHT: move pivot point to the right
 * KEY_DOWN: move pivot point down

+## Keyboard commands (linuxcnc_driver.py)
-## Keyboard commands (linuxcnc_driver.py, in addition to the haimer_camera.py commands)
+These commands are in addition to those inherited from haimer_camera.py.

-These commands are best seen on a numeric keypad.
+The additional commands are best seen on a numeric keypad.
 The direction shown on the keypad indicates the direction the probe approaches the part.

 * 0: find center of hole, internal edges
 * 4: find edge moving to the left, -x
 * 6: find edge moving to the right, +x